MechanicalRock/mechanicalrock.github.io/_posts/2023-6-20-credential-suppression.markdown

 ---
 layout: postv2
 title: Leaking Credentials!
-date: 2023-6-20
+date: 2024-8-14
 tags: aws account control tower sso organizations credentials permission policy
 author: Bret Comstock Waldow
 ---
 # Summary
-This is a discussion of issues due to leaked AWS credentials and suggestions of how to avoid these problems.
+AWS credentials can be leaked!
+Here are some ways to stop this or deal with it.
 # AWS Credentials & types
 AWS credentials permit a user to assume an AWS identity.
 Depending on the type of AWS identity, the identity may also have inherent or assigned permission to access AWS resources and initiate actions with them.

 This identity is called a 'login', and the identity may be specific to one account or may offer access to several.
 It is not an account, and by itself has no powers - actions are taken in one or more accounts.

 Credentials will include an identifier (username), and a password.
-Further protections to assuming an identity may include one of several types of Multi-factor Authentication (MFA) token or policy limits on the context the identity is valid for (specific account, region, etc).
+Further protections to assuming an identity may include one of several types of Multi-factor Authentication (MFA) tokens or policy limits on the context the identity is valid for (specific account, region, etc).
 Some types of credentials also include a token which includes hashed details of the username, account, time issued and perhaps other details.
 ## Console vs CLI
 The AWS Console is a GUI web interface presenting the state of and controls for an AWS account.